NDoolan360/Soundcheck/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install`, start a development server:
+Once you've created a project and installed dependencies with `npm install`, start a development server by running:

 ```bash
 npm run dev